 Why’s this worse?
 Because the next day when I find the lamps no longer turn on, I spend a good while fruitlessly troubleshooting the lamps by restarting my router, or resetting the smart bulb hub, or howling at the dispassionate goddess of the smart home, crying “why won’t my lamps turn on?
 Why have you forsaken me Alexa?”, before remembering to check the plug sockets, or physically flick the switch, whereupon I finally bring light once more into my home, like a rubbish Apollo.

 My house feels like it’s getting smarter, but I’m just getting dumber.

 - Matt Hanson is trying to make his home smarter, and his life easier.
 But that doesn't always happen.
-Follow his trials and tribulations in his weekly iDIY column.
+Follow his trials and tribulations in his iDIY column.